• Skip to primary navigation

 9. Allow for student choice.

-While all of my projects clearly define the expectations, I always let students know that if they have another idea for the project, I’m open to suggestions.
+While all of my French projects clearly define the expectations, I always let students know that if they have another idea for the project, I’m open to suggestions.
 It is through their suggestions that I have found some great revisions to my projects.
 I love to see my students happy and thriving.
 I’m a huge fan of student choice in the classroom!
 What better time to try it than when doing a long-term project?

 10. Ask for student feedback.